w3f/Grant-Milestone-Delivery/evaluations/ink-analyzer-phase-2_4_keeganquigley.md

 ## General Notes

 Everything working as expected.
 Clean and well-organized code.
 Thorough comments and great documentation.
 Repo is starting to gain traction with 10 stars.
+Crates are also starting to gain traction in [monthly downloads](https://lib.rs/crates/ink-analyzer).
 Great work as usual!

 ## Tests